0xm0t0k0/0xm0t0k0.github.io/_posts/2025-11-06-instead-of-an-introduction.md

 layout: post
 title: "Instead of an Introduction"
 date: 2025-11-06
+tags: asm, revEng, python, cryptography, xor
 ---

 # 0xm0t0k0

 Week 1 is all about learning the **basics of cryptography** using cryptohacks.org.
 You can find the implementation of solutions in my github repo named cryptohack-solutions.

-I also attended the picogym and did their intro to assembly and some other easy exercises.
+I also attended the PicoGym and did their intro to assembly and some other introductory exercises.

 ```asm